termMed/relationship-id-reconciliation/README.md

 3. Match with: sourceId, typeId, destinationId, groupId
 4. Match with: sourceId, typeId, destinationId

-If in any of these steps more than one relationship matches, the first match is assigned the previously published Id, and the rest gets a new Id.
+Each time a relationship matches, the id is assigned from the previous release and both reltionships are removed from the candidate sets for the next iterations.

-The runner executes these 4 steps for different sets and resolves remaining relationships:

-1. Current active vs previous active
-3. Current active vs previous inactive
+The runner executes these 4 steps for different sets and resolves remaining relationships, first for current active vs previous active and then for current active vs previous inactive.

-### Id Assignment
+#### 3. Id Assignment
 In this third stage all relationshps that were not matched get new ids from the Ids Assignment Service.

-### Consolidation
+#### 4. Consolidation
 In this fourth stage the process creates Delta and Snapshot files based on the Ids Reconciliation results.

 1. Previously inactive relationships that match with current active relationships are reactivated